-Our responsibility is to educate you on how to safely conduct activities near our pipeline.
-In turn, your responsibility is to ensure that before any activity commences, you've received the necessary approvals and confirmed the location of any underground infrastructure.
+Our responsibility is to educate you on how to safely conduct activities near our pipelines.
+In turn, your responsibility is to ensure that, before any activity commences, you've requested a locate to confirm the presence of any underground assets and received any necessary written approvals.